One Book One Community

 This year's selection, In the Garden of Beasts: Love, Terror and an American Family in Hitler's Berlin, chronicles the experiences of America's first ambassador to Adolf Hitler's Germany in 1933.
 William E. Dodd, a university professor, moved to Berlin with his wife and two adult children at a turning point in history, remaining there for four and a half years.
 Through the eyes of Dodd and his daughter, Martha, Larson gives the reader a nuanced, inside view of Germany and the shifting tides of anti-Semitism during the build up to World War II.

-One Book One Community will be joining forces with many other community organizations as part of Evansville Remembers, a multi-faceted cultural and educational partnership that will focus on the Holocaust and World War II.
+One Book One Community has joined forces with many other community organizations as part of Evansville Remembers, a multi-faceted cultural and educational partnership that is focusing on the Holocaust and World War II.
 A schedule of events can be found here.

 Scheduled Book Discussions